The store Lowes Foods opened Jan. 15 at Providence Road and Prescott Glenn Parkway in Waxhaw, North Carolina, is its sixth in the Charlotte market.

 Prepared foods focus

-The Chicken Kitchen offers rotisserie chicken, fried chicken, wings, pot pies, tenders, chicken salad and Cock-a-Doodle Noodle soup.
+The kitchen offers rotisserie chicken, fried chicken, wings, pot pies, tenders, chicken salad and Cock-a-Doodle Noodle soup.
 The chicken is fresh, never frozen, locally sourced and raised without antibiotics.

-The Smokehouse rotates wood-smoked meats daily, including beef, pork, chicken and salmon prepared with various woods.
-Products are available ready-to-eat or ready-to-heat.
+The smokehouse rotates wood-smoked meats daily, including beef, pork, chicken and salmon prepared with various woods.
+Products are available ready-to-eat or heat.

 Sammy’s provides custom sandwiches and pizzas made with Boar’s Head products or Smokehouse items and Pick & Prep vegetables.
 Customers can order custom items or select grab-and-go options.
 The store offers seating for on-site dining.

-The Waxhaw location supports Lowes Foods To Go, the chain’s online shopping and pickup program.
+The Waxhaw location features Lowes Foods To Go, the chain’s online shopping and pickup program.

 Parent company structure

-Alex Lee additionally owns W. Lee Flowers & Co., which operates approximately 60 IGA and KJ’s Market grocery stores and provides wholesale distribution.
-The family-owned company, founded in 1931 and based in Hickory, North Carolina, employs approximately 15,000 people.
+In addition, Alex Lee owns W. Lee Flowers & Co., which operates about 60 IGA and KJ’s Market grocery stores and provides wholesale distribution.
+The family-owned company, founded in 1931 and based in Hickory, North Carolina, employs about 15,000 people.

 Lowes Foods was founded in 1954 and maintains gas rewards discounts alongside its personal shopping services.